lczech/genesis/doc/manual/setup.md

     make update

 to include those files without need for recompiling everything (a so-called incremental build).
-See @ref dev for more information on incremental builds.
+See @ref supplement_development for more information on incremental builds.

 # Apps {#setup_apps}